 Veneers make teeth look natural and healthy.
-Because they are very thin and are held in place by a special strong bond (rather like super-glue) very little preparation of the tooth is needed.
+Because they are very thin and are held in place by a special, strong adhesive, very little preparation of the tooth is needed.
 Some types of veneers don't need any preparation at all.

-A veneer takes at least two visits: the first to prepare the tooth and to match the shade, and the second to fit it.
+A veneer takes at least two visits.
+The first is to prepare the tooth and match the shade, and the second is to fit it.
 Before bonding it in place, your dentist will show you the veneer on your tooth to make sure you are happy with it.
 Bonding a veneer in place is done with a special adhesive, which holds it firmly on the tooth.

 Because the preparation of the tooth is so slight you will probably not need a temporary veneer.
 The tooth will look very much the same after preparation, but will feel slightly less smooth.

-The costs for this treatment can vary from practice to practice so it is important to discuss charges and treatment options with your dentist before starting treatment.
+The costs for this treatment can vary from practice to practice so it is important to discuss charges and treatment options with your dental team before starting treatment.

-Veneers should last for many years; but they can chip or break, just as your own teeth can.
-Your dentist will tell you how long each individual veneer should last.
+Veneers should last for many years; but they can chip or break, just like your own teeth can.
+Your dental team will tell you how long each veneer should last.
 Small chips can be repaired, or a new veneer fitted if necessary.

 A natural-coloured filling material can be used for minor repairs to front teeth.
-This is excellent where the tooth supports a filling, but may not work so well for broken tooth corners.
+This is excellent when the tooth can support a filling, but may not work so well for broken tooth corners.
 There will always be a join between the tooth and the filling material.